commfish/adfg_crab_observer/smbkc/smbkc_data_summary_example.md

     Carapace length (mm) composition of females by shell condition caught in observer measure pots in the Bering Sea snow crab fishery.

+When the SMBKC fishery is closed, or no BKC are caught as bycatch in other BSAI crab fisheries, output will be empty .csv files.

 ## Example Workflow

 ### Load libraries, global options, custom functions, and raw data